Complexity among the finitely generated subgroups of Thompson's group: The objects of study

-We now define analogs of these arithmetic operations on the set of signatures.
-We use \(\zero\) to denote the signature with empty base and \(\one\) to denote the signature with singleton base; notice that if \(|Z| = 1\), then \(\gen{Z} \cong \Z\).
+We will define analogs of these arithmetic operations on the set of signatures.
+We start by defining a partial binary relation on \(\Sgen\).
+We use \(\zero\) to denote the signature with empty base and \(\one\) to denote the signature with singleton base; notice that if \(Z \subseteq\HomeoI\) with \(|Z| = 1\), then \(\gen{Z} \cong \Z\).